opensearch-project/documentation-website/_automating-configurations/workflow-security.md

 ### Fine-grained access control

-To reduce the chances of unintended users viewing metadata that describes an index, we recommend that administrators enable role-based access control when assigning permissions to the intended group of users.
-For more information , see [Limit access by backend role](#advanced-limit-access-by-backend-role).
+To reduce the chances of unintended users viewing metadata that describes an index, we recommend that administrators enable role-based access control when assigning permissions to the intended user group.
+For more information, see [Limit access by backend role](#advanced-limit-access-by-backend-role).

 ## (Advanced) Limit access by backend role